 Figure 12: The effect of applying the greedy topology-cleaning to (a) the initial frame of Hanging-Ball model.
-Two very close thresholds 0.501 mm and 0.5001 mm for greedy topology-cleaning (b) lead to very different results.
-The first threshold (c) retains 56 internal struts such that the model has no feasible solution in the geometry optimization while the second threshold (d) retains 552 internal struts to reach a solution with the frame volume of $3.389e4 \text{ mm}^3$.
+Two very close thresholds 0.501mm and 0.5001mm for greedy topology-cleaning (b) lead to very different results.
+The first threshold (c) retains 56 internal struts such that the model has no feasible solution in the geometry optimization while the second threshold (d) retains 552 internal struts to reach a solution with the frame volume of 3.389e4 mm3.
 In contrast, the final frame produced by our algorithm (e) has a volume of 2.875e4 mm3 with only 52 internal struts.

-the selected thickness threshold and it is very difficult for users to choose an appropriate threshold.
+pairs of joints that are connected to one another by a beam that is at the minimum allowable length.
+The greedy strategy of topology cleaning needs to choose a threshold to remove the redundant struts whose radii are mostly around η .
+A small threshold value may keep too many redundant struts and thus it cannot achieve the purpose of saving material, while a large threshold value may remove a dominant set of internal struts and result in no feasible solution, i.e., the remaining struts with all allowable radii cannot meet the constraints of the problem.
+Thus the greedy method is unstable and sensitive to the selected thickness threshold and it is very difficult for users to choose an appropriate threshold.
 The effect of applying this greedy strategy is illustrated in Figure 12.
-Instead of the greedy topology-cleaning, we achieve the topology optimization by approximately solving an l_0 sparsity problem which can globally optimize the simplicity of the frame structure.
+Instead of the greedy topologycleaning, we achieve the topology optimization by approximately solving an l_0 sparsity problem which can globally optimize the simplicity of the frame structure.
 Obviously, our topology optimization is more convincing, and can automatically eliminate the redundant struts in the frame structure while keeping smaller volume.